Learn more about what we do

 Risk factors for fatty liver disease

-> Obesity and overweight
+> Obesity and being overweight

 > Having type 2 diabetes